-Statement of Objects and reasons - Differential General Rates 2021-2022.pdf
+Statement of Objects and Reasons - Differential General Rates 2022-2023

 Rates are issued every financial year and are due and payable within 35 days of the issue date of the rates notice.